Vishnu-ve56/SE-Fall23-Group9/proj3/README.md

 ## New Additions:

-The forked repo can be found [here]: (https://github.com/SE-Fall23-Group9/FinBot)
+The forked repo can be found here - https://github.com/SE-Fall23-Group9/FinBot

 ### Feature 1: Add Category